XM-George/Car-Rent-App/README.md

 - The application starts with a login window
 - You must enter a valid username and password to access the system
 - Only registered users (admins) can log in
+- Default credentials:
+  - Username: `admin`
+  - Password: `admin`
-- Default is admin for both username and password.
-(You can later delete that after you made a new user)
+  (You can delete this user after creating a new one)

 ---

+### 🧭 Navigation Overview

+The application is controlled through the top menu bar, which contains the following sections:

+- **User**
+  - Add User
+  - Remove User
+  - Sign Out

+- **Customer**
+  - Add Customer
+  - Edit Customer
+  - Search Customer
+  - View Customer History

+- **Vehicles**
+  - Add Vehicle
+  - Edit Vehicle
+  - Search Vehicle
+  - View Vehicle History

+- **Rent**
+  - Rent a Vehicle
+  - Return a Vehicle

+- **Language**
+  - English
+  - Greek

+---

 ### 👤 Users (Admins)
 You can:
 - Add a new user
-- Delete users
+- Remove users

 **Requirements:**
 - Name, surname, username, email, password